graveyard/s3-to-redshift/redshift/README.md

-Meta holds information that might be not in Redshift or annoying to access in this case, we want to know the schema a table is part of and the column which corresponds to the timestamp at which the data was gathered NOTE: this will be useful for the s3-to-redshift worker, but is currently not very useful same with the yaml info
+Meta holds information that might be not in Redshift or annoying to access in this case, we want to know the schema a table is part of and the column which corresponds to the timestamp at which the data was gathered

 #### type Redshift